MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/sample-datasets.md

 4. Select one of the samples to open a description of that sample, and choose **Connect**.

    ![Select a sample > select Connect](media/sample-datasets/power-bi-connect.png)
-5. Power BI imports the content pack and adds a new dashboard, report, and dataset to your current workspace.
+5. Power BI imports the downloadable sample and adds a new dashboard, report, and dataset to your current workspace.
 Use the samples to take Power BI for a test run.

    ![New content in workspace](media/sample-datasets/power-bi-sample-workspace.png)

 Now that you have data, you're on your way.
-Try out some of our tutorials using the sample content packs or just open the Power BI service and explore.
+Try out some of our tutorials using the samples or just open the Power BI service and explore.

 ### Download original sample Power BI files
-Each of the sample content packs is also available as Power BI .pbix file.
+Each of the downloadable samples is also available as Power BI .pbix file.
 The .pbix files are designed to be used with Power BI Desktop.

 1. Download the files individually using the links below.
 Selecting these links saves the file automatically to your Downloads folder.